-At present, 28.65 acres open space is in the Paurashava.
+At present, there are 5.0 acre of land is available for open space/vacant land in the Paurashava.

 Determination of Standard: The standard recommends 3 acres per 20000 populations for playground, 1 acre per 1000 population for park and 1 acre per 1000 population for Neighbourhood Park.